Dembezum/nixos/README.md

 The user `nixtop` is predefined with home-manager enabled.
 The home directory and various programs such as `git` are configured in `nixtop's home.nix`.

+The amazing part is that you only have to change flake.nix to configure it to your liking.

 ## Contributing

 Contributions to this flake are welcome.
 Feel free to fork the project, make